crocdeine/ps3-data-recovery/README.md

 # PS3 Data Recovery

 This project provides a complete workflow to recover deleted files from a formatted internal PS3 hard drive.
-It includes tools and documentation to decrypt the drive and run file carving with a custom PhotoRec signature set.
+It includes tools and documentation to decrypt the drive and run file carving with a custom PhotoRec signature set or custom Python scripts.

 ## Overview